beothorn/greement/README.md

 Every time is the first player turn (except the first time), three event cards are drawn from the events deck, facing down.
 The first card is then turned up, read and after all players took action the event is triggered or not.
 Then the next event card is turned up and so on until all events are done.
-The events are removed from the deck.
+The event cards return to the deck and it is reshufled.
+The turn count is bumped.
+If the turn count reached the limit, the game ends.

 There are two types of event, the “vote to avoid” and the “pay to avoid”.